 Approaches to Supervision

-This training focuses on supervision and program management for adult staff.
+This two day training focuses on supervision and program management for adult staff.
 It addresses the roles and responsibilities of supervisors, communication, work relationships, program management, and the specific supervision of staff.
 In the training we will identify various roles and responsibilities of supervisors, and explore effective strategies for supervisor relationships.

 - Participants will be able to identify various roles and responsibilities of supervisors.

 - Participants will explore their strengths and weaknesses as a supervisor within the 5 Star Management Model.